arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 {{< video src="/img/fontawesome/FontawesomeAnimation.mp4" srcwebm="/img/fontawesome/FontawesomeAnimation.webm">}}

-## Pulled fontawesome Icons
+## Pulled Font Awesome Icons

 Usually notes and tips are wrapped around the single quotes or double quotes to give us some visual distinction.

-We can use `pull` property of fontawesome angular to wrap text around icons.
+We can use `pull` property of Font Awesome angular to wrap text around icons.

 ```
 <fa-icon [icon]="['fas', 'quote-left']" pull="left"></fa-icon>